viveksharma-niet/Lending-Club-Case-Study/README.md

 ## Conclusions
-• Borrowers with high interest and 10+ years of employment length.
+•Borrowers with high interest and 10+ years of employment length.
 • Borrowers living on mortgage with loan amount greater than 12000.
 • Loan for debt consolidation, credit card, small business with loan amount greater than 12000.
 • For any loan amount provided with an average interest rate higher than 13%.